xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 1. Go to the **User Management** page.

-2. Tick on the checkbox to select the User and enable the **Export User** button.
+2. Check the box to select the User and enable the **Export User** button.

 3. Click **Export User**.